 What are Reciprocal Links?

-Reciprocal links in SEO are when two different web pages hyperlink on each other’s pages.
+Reciprocal links in SEO are when two different web pages hyperlink to each other’s pages.
 It is considered an extremely popular method for link building.

 Reciprocal linking occurs when brands agree to exchange links with each other.
 This is either done with related sites or different websites to provide quick access to web pages.
 While the premise of reciprocal linking is to boost SEO and site authority, it can lead to an increase in site traffic as well.

 Reciprocal links are common on the web.
 They can be seen on blogs, news sites, and social media campaigns.
 There are two ways through which reciprocal links in SEO can help with the increase in web traffic.
 Users will visit your website through a hyperlink found on a related page, which is a common way to drive traffic between websites.
-This can help you generate new leads for the business and also put your webpage on the top rankings on search engines.
+This can help you generate new leads for the business and also put your webpage at the top of the search engine rankings.

 Are Reciprocal Links Good or Bad for SEO?